Document

 3. Corporate FD Account

 Corporate firms get a separate set of interest rates and deposit tenures with banks.
-Firms can deposit the excess funding or profits they have raised in such corporate FD accounts for the time being until they put the cash in use.
+Firms can deposit the excess funding or profits they have raised in such corporate FD accounts for the time being until they put the cash to use.

 4. Tax-Saving FD Account

-Many risk-averse individuals utilise the tax-saving FD accounts with a minimum lock-in period of five years to save income tax.
+Many risk-averse individuals utilise tax-saving FD accounts with a minimum lock-in period of five years to save income tax.
 Such deposits gain tax deduction under section 80C of the Income Tax Act, 1961.

 5. NRO FD Account